-When a plumber arrives, they can quickly figure out what type of system they are dealing with, whether it is a sanitary drain system, storm drain system, or combined drain system.
-Accordingly, they can tell you the next steps to effectively fix the problem with that specific drain.
+So, when a plumber arrives, they can quickly figure out what type of system they are dealing with, whether it is a sanitary drain system, storm drain system, or combined drain system.
+Then, they can tell you the next steps that are needed to effectively fix the problem with that specific drain.

 Right now, the code requirement is that the storm system cannot be mixed with the sanitary system.
+This is because even though the sanitary drain is contaminated by human waste, the storm system is uncontaminated and does not need the treatment to clean it.
 They need to be apart so that the uncontaminated water does not have to go through the cleaning treatment, and the contaminated water gets all the treatment it needs.

-To sum up, the difference between storm drain systems and sanitary drain systems should be a lot clearer now.
+Now that it has been broken down, the difference between storm drain systems and sanitary drain systems should be a lot clearer.
 Clearly, there are some big differences between the two.
 Starting from where the water comes from, to what happens to them afterward.